 And that is what the author says here.
 Pay the most careful attention to what you have heard.
 It is not just interesting information.
 It is important.
 And you will need to act on it.
 If we don’t we will be in danger of drifting away.

 What does the author of Hebrews mean by drifting away?
-It would seem clearly to be something that believers are capable of.
+It would clearly seem to be something that believers are capable of.
 He is, after all, writing to believers.
 And it is an obvious concern of his that they do not do this.

 My suspicion is that he is not specifically referring to one’s salvation here.
 Drifting is a nautical term.
 A boat that is not securely anchored will drift with the wind and tides.
 If we are not firmly anchored in the teachings of Jesus and his apostles, we will drift (Eph.
 4:14).
 And, as we drift, we will get caught up in false teachings that sound good on the surface.
 But they will cause us much harm.